AdelleKing/WineShack/README.md

 1. [jQuery](https://jquery.com/)
     - was used to support event handling and CSS animation throughout the site.
 1. [Bootstrap](https://getbootstrap.com/)
-    - Bootstrap was used to apply styling and responsivness thorughout the site.
+    - Bootstrap was used to apply styling and responsiveness throughout  the site.
 1. [Jinja:](https://jinja.palletsprojects.com/en/3.1.x/)
     - Jinja was used to enable template inheritance throughout the site.
 1. [Font Awesome:](https://fontawesome.com/)
-    - Font Awesome was used on the forms on the activity page, alongside the social media icons within the footer.
+    - Font Awesome was used to add icons.
 1. [Git](https://git-scm.com/)
     - Git was used for version control by utilizing the command line terminal to commit to Git and Push to GitHub.
 1. [GitHub:](https://github.com/)